google/WebFundamentals/src/content/en/updates/News/2015/10/splashscreen.markdown

       "type": "image/png"
     },
   ],
+  "background_color": "#FAFAFA",
-  "background_color": "#512DA8",
+  "theme_color": "#512DA8",
   "display": "standalone",
   "orientation": "portrait"
 }
 {% endhighlight %}

-Ensure that you have:
+Ensure that in your manifest you have:

 * A `name` - it will be displayed at the bottom of the screen
 * A `background_color`, and for the best effect have it match the background color of your page so the transition on first paint is near seamless.
+* An optional `theme_color` if you have them inside the your app already, this will ensure a smooth transition when the splash screen is replaced by your app content.
-* High quality icons that will displayed in the center of the screen - ensure your icon is at least 4x dip.
-It is recommended to have a 384px image.
+* High quality icons that will displayed in the center of the splash screen - ensure your icon is at least 196px.

-I think this is a great step in making sites and apps feel even more like they are meant to be part of the users mobile.
+I think this is a great step in making sites and apps feel even more like they are meant to be part of the user's mobile device.

 ### FAQ

 * Will this work on Chrome for iOS or on Desktop?
     * No. It is only Android.
-* I see a `theme_color` bar at the top of the screen.
-Can I remove it?
-    * Yes, remove `theme_color` from the manifest.
-However I would recommend to keep it in as it simplifies and reduces the metadata across your entire site.
 * Will this splash screen appear when a user visits my site from a link?
     * No, this only shows when a user clicks the icon for your site on their homescreen.